mariohernandez/mariohernandezio/src/contact.md

 icon_x: '../../images/icons/x.svg'
 ---

-Have a question or want to provide feedback about one of my blog posts?
+Do you have a question about one of my posts? or, did you find an issue?